donal/odnd-junior-3lbb/README.md

 ### Initiative

-Initiative is determined by each side (or each group of combatants) rolling a 1d6.
-The side with the higher roll gains initiative.
+Initiative is determined by the DM, or if necessary, by each side (or each group of combatants) rolling a 1d6.
+The side with the higher roll gains intiative.

+Examples where an initiative roll isn't needed:

+* Missile fire and spells always go before enemy closes distance for melee
+* Longer weapons strike before shorter ones when joining melee

+Examples where an initiative roll is needed:

+* Who strikes first in melee
+* Missile fire versus spell casting

 ### Turn order